sk11331/Virus-Detection/README.md

 # Bit-Link
-Bit Link is a Python made Antivirus Created By Manish Kumar Parihar
+Bit Link is a Python Antivirus Created By Shanmuk and Srimanth